apache/daffodil-site/README.md

     $ jekyll serve --watch --source site

+If that fails to work due to missing jekyll plugin versions, try:

+    $ bundle exec jekyll serve --watch --source site

 Open [http://localhost:4000](http://localhost:4000) to view the site served by Jekyll.

 Once satisfied, create a branch and open a pull request using the Daffodil